EternalRecursion121/Ranker/README.md

 # Ranker

-Create a ranking for any list using only pairwise comparisons (https://pairwiseranker.vercel.app/), using the merge sort algorithm.
+Create a ranking for any list using only pairwise comparisons (https://pairwiseranker.vercel.app/).

 ## Usage